Frequently Asked Questions (FAQs)

-- Three days of instruction on the NCDA CDF Curriculum.
+- Three days of instruction on the NCDA Curriculum.

-- An experiential approach - participants practice teaching the CDF competencies with feedback from NCDA Master Trainers
+- An experiential approach - participants practice teaching the GCDF competencies with feedback from NCDA Master Trainers

-Once an individual successfully completes the CDF Instructor Certification Program and joins the NCDA CDF Instructor Registry, they are ready to instruct their own CDF Course.
+Once an individual successfully completes the Instructor Training Program and joins the NCDA Instructor Registry, they are ready to instruct their own Course.

 Master Trainer workshops are typically held every three years.
-The next training is scheduled for the fall of 2014.
 Please check the website periodically for updates, selection criteria, and workshop information.
-Please note: in order to apply for the NCDA CDF Master Trainer workshop, you must be a member of the NCDA CDF Instructor Registry.
+Please note: in order to apply for the NCDA Master Trainer workshop, you must be a member of the NCDA Instructor Registry.

 Trainers are selected through an application process.
 Selection is based on regional location, commitment, and instructor experience.